 There’s not a lot of foil details on this cover.
 I couldn’t get a picture that showed it at it’s best, but it’s the red flames under the kettle.
 Also, the green is a little too washed out and yellow in the shot, is more of a lime green.

 One of my favorite Discworld novels so far, but we’ll get to that when I review it.
 On this cover, the moon and details on the pyramid are in a silver foil.

 Super funny and absolutely gorgeous cover.
 The entire dragon is in a silver foil, and as on most of these books, the cover is repeated at the back as well.

 Short but sweet with gold foil accents on The Luggage and the encircled symbols.
 Here you can see one of the significant drawbacks with this edition; the cover is very soft, so it gets damaged easily.
 Especially along the top and bottom of the spine and around the corners.
-The damage here is from the shipping, if you have the opportunity buy these in an actual bookshop I suggest you do.
+The damage here is from the shipping if you have the opportunity to buy these in an actual bookshop I suggest you do.

 Tackling this one at the moment, so far I think it’s one of the weaker novels in the series.
 On this cover, the statue in the middle has gold/bronze accents.

 What do you think of the covers, do you have a favorite?

 Unless credited, all images displayed on this blog are either mine or Copy Right Free and released under Creative Commons CC0.
 They are available for free at one or more of the following places: Max Pixel, Flickr, Public Domain Archive, Pixabay or Gratisography.